For best experience please turn on javascript and use a modern browser!

 Registration

-Please note: There is no guarantee for placement if you register after 5 December, so make sure you register on time.
-You will hear which course(s) you are registered for before 20 december.
+Please note: Placement is not guaranteed if you register after December 3, so make sure you register on time.
+You will hear which course(s) you are registered for before December 15

 Facts & Figures